stanbaek/ece487/_sources/PythonIntermediate.md

     else:
         print("It is an invalid play")
     ```

+### Ternary Operator
-1. The ternary operator is a way of writing conditionals in Python.
+The ternary operator allows concise conditional assignments:

+1. Consider the following code:
     ```Python
     y = 1